altova/MobileTogether-more-examples/Where Am I/README.md

 An interface to an Eventful API lets you get a list of current and upcoming events in the nearby area.

-New features in this version include Locate by Address, graph of 5-day weather forecast, and traffic alerts for major cities in North America with text-to-speech for alert descriptions.
+New features in this version include Locate by Address, graph of 5-day weather forecast, and traffic alerts for major cities in North America with text-to-speech when clicking on alert descriptions.

 Note that certain features are only available when you hold your device in portrait orientation.